danainanou/Udemy/README.md

 It is up to us to see opportunity to grow (personally and professionally) within tragedy.
 Growth is our only means of survival.

-I still feel that JavaScript is something I don't grasp fully so I will be starting off with the relevant course I have on it.
+I still feel that JavaScript is something I don't grasp fully so I will be starting off with the relevant courses I have on it.

 ------------------------------------------------------------------------------------------------------------------
+Udemy courses are fun!

 During Christmas I think I spent a ridiculous amount of money on Udemy courses because it was a bargain!